vlang/vab/docs/docs.md

 # Using `vab` programmatically

-First off; please keep in mind that using `vab` programmatically has the same prerequisites as using the `vab` command line tool.
+Please keep in mind that using `vab` programmatically has the same prerequisites as using the `vab` command line tool.
 Use `vab doctor` on the command line to check if all dependencies are met and setup correctly.